HubbleCommand/HubbleCommand.github.io/_posts/2025-03-28-idle-android.md

 So I simply interrupt the thread when visibility of the surface changes.

 > Note that catching an `InterruptedException` will remove the interrupt tag / mark, meaning that subsequent checks to `Thread.interrupted()` will be false (or won't be called depending on how you catch it)

+> Slight tangent, why Thread instead of something like Runnable or Handler?
+  The main thing is that Runnable is an interface, while Thread is a class.
+  Extending Thread allows you to extend or implement other classes, so is more flexible.
+  The big difference would be interrupts, look into [Handler's .close()](https://docs.oracle.com/javase/8/docs/api/java/util/logging/Handler.html#close--).

 #### If issues persist